 This MD&A contains forward-looking statements and information ("forward-looking statements") within the meaning of applicable Canadian securities laws.
 The forward-looking statements contained in this MD&A are based on the expectations, estimates and projections of management of Bird as of the date of this MD&A unless otherwise stated.
-The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "outlook", "potential", "estimated", "intends", "continue", "may", "will", "should" and similar expressions are intended to identify forward-looking statements.
-More particularly and without limitation, this MD&A contains forward-looking statements concerning: anticipated financial performance; the outlook for 2024; expectations for Adjusted EBITDA Margins in 2024 and beyond; dividend rates, their sustainability, and expected dividend payout ratios; expectations with respect to anticipated revenue growth and seasonality, growth in earnings, cash flow, earnings per share and adjusted EBITDA in 2024 and beyond, and margin improvements; the ability of the Company to further leverage its cost structure; the Company's ability to capitalize on opportunities and grow profitably; the robustness of near to medium term demand in core markets; the sufficiency of working capital and liquidity to support growth and finance future capital expenditures; and with respect to Bird's ability to convert Pending Backlog to Backlog and the timing of conversions.
+The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "outlook", "potential", "estimated", "intends", "continue", "may", "will", "should", "poised" and similar expressions are intended to identify forward-looking statements.
+More particularly and without limitation, this MD&A contains forward-looking statements concerning: anticipated financial performance; the outlook for 2025; expectations for Adjusted EBITDA Margins in 2025 and beyond, including the Company's ability to further leverage its cost structure; expected dividend payout ratios; expectations with respect to anticipated revenue growth and seasonality, growth in earnings, cash flow, earnings per share and Adjusted EBITDA in 2025 and beyond, and margin improvements; the Company's ability to capitalize on opportunities, and grow profitably; the Company's ability to successfully expand into target markets, their long-term demand, and their profitability; the Company's ability to successfully expand scopes of work in targeted LCIP's; the Company's ability to manage the impacts of tariff and non-tariff measures; future opportunities related to the acquisition of Jacob Bros; expectations regarding the Jacob Bros acquisition impact to Bird's business, anticipated financial performance of Jacob Bros and its impact to the Company's operations and financial performance, including the anticipated accretive value to Bird, the sufficiency of working capital and liquidity to support growth, contract security needs, and finance future capital expenditures; and with respect to Bird's ability to convert Pending Backlog to Backlog and the timing of conversions.